windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 But also, a new solution category being sold by a startup may have different value to different types of customers, and thus the maximum potential price it can charge will also be different for each type of market.
 Again, this price, with its direct link to revenue, is an important part of the maxim “target big markets” - you want markets with either a lot of customers, customers who are willing to pay a lot, or both.

 And lastly, the choice of market matters because it in of itself determines a part of another second large driver of free cash flow - and the one I will be talking the most about: competition.

+### An Example: The Case of the Telegraph

+Let's look at an example of all the ideas I've talked about thus far to bring the concepts into reality.
+The example I've chosen is that of the telegraph and its dominating company, Western Union.